aaliGit-1/Arrays-Java/README.md

 >remDup.java<br>
 Print the number of elements which are unique<br>

+>removeDup.java<br>
+After removing the duplicate element print the array of unique elements<br>

+>secondSmallNum.java<br>
+Print the second smallest and largest element in the array<br>

 >smallLarge.java<br>
 Print the Kth smallest number and Kth largest number in an array<br>